ac27182/reasonml-examples/README.md

 # 2. run built app locally
 $ make up

-# 3. open http://localhost:3001 in your browser of choud
+# 3. open http://localhost:3001 in your browser of choice
-# ! see make file for underlying build commands
+# ! see makefile for underlying build commands
 ```

 # cleanup instructions